jefferson-lam/quartz/content/blurbs/Tokyo Curation.md

 **10tow(トウ)**
 *Japan, 〒150-0042 Tokyo, Shibuya City, Udagawacho, 11−6 渋谷宇田川ＫＫビル 4F*

 As you climb the stairs, you start hearing a mix of techno, art-pop and experimental rock.
-This second-hand store focuses on avant-garde designers - a lot of Yohji Yamamoto, Comme des Garçons, Issey Miyake.
+Focus on avant-garde designers - a lot of Yohji Yamamoto, Comme des Garçons, Issey Miyake.
 I personally loved their selection of coats, and blazers.
 Expect to pay around ¥30,000 to ¥60,000 for the most of the collection, but more for things like coats.

 ![[Pasted image 20240127144126.png]]
 *Low-res picture of my friend fighting demons contemplating this coat*